Aman vs Four Seasons vs Rosewood, Which Luxury Brand Fits Your Trip? comparison hero

 Rosewood San Miguel de Allende

-"Nemesio Diez 11 — heart of UNESCO-protected San Miguel colonial centro, 3 blocks from Parroquia de San Miguel Arcángel"
+In UNESCO-protected San Miguel's colonial centro, three blocks from the Parroquia de San Miguel Arcángel.

 Browse all Rosewood hotels →